 Now in its eleventh year, the Undergraduate Library Research Award recognizes and rewards LMU undergraduate students whose research makes expert and creative use of the services, resources, and collections of the William H. Hannon Library to produce a scholarly or creative work.
 Each entry includes the research project or paper, an essay explaining how the student conducted their researched and used library resources, a bibliography, and a letter of nomination from the faculty member who had assigned the paper or project.

-For 2017, the grand prize of $1,000 will be awarded to Clare Sitzer, for her work entitled “Dance Education as Art and a Lever of Social Change.”
+For 2017, the grand prize of $1,000 was awarded to Clare Sitzer, for her work entitled “Dance Education as Art and a Lever of Social Change.”
 Sitzer was nominated by Kristen Smiarowski.
 The Awards Committee was impressed by Sitzer’s diverse bibliography, thoughtful integration of a variety of sources, powerful letter of recommendation, and a reflective essay that clearly demonstrated the learning process through her research journey.
 Sitzer is a senior Dance major who produced this work for DANC 282.

-The two honorable mentions of $450 each go to Tara Edwards and Rachel Marlies Napierkowski.
+The two honorable mentions of $450 each went to Tara Edwards and Rachel Marlies Napierkowski.
 Edwards was nominated by Diane Meyer for her work, “Dividing Los Angeles.”
 Edwards’s deep bibliography containing a variety of sources, her excellent faculty letter, and her sophisticated understanding of the time, place, and context of the her primary sources helped to create a beautifully executed and moving project.
 Tara is a junior Studio Arts – Photography major who produced this work for the Summer Undergraduate Research Program.

 Our other honorable mention, Rachel Marlies Napierkowski, was nominated by Timothy Burns for her work, “Reading Between the Lines: On Empathy and Fiction.”
 Rachel’s compelling paper made a challenging philosophical argument approachable.
 Both the paper and her reflective essay demonstrated a sophisticated understanding and appreciation for the necessity of critical evaluation of source material, both supporting and in opposition to the thesis.
 Rachel is a senior Animation major who produced this work for PHIL 4700.